Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram

 \subsection{Eruptive and cataclysmic variables}

 Figure~\ref{fig:varTypeCMD_Erup} focuses on eruptive variable stars.
 As for the rotationally induced variables, we adopt the nomenclature from the literature (see Table~\ref{tab:literature}), which includes partially overlapping definitions.
-The following types are considered. \begin{enumerate} \item S Doradus stars; Luminous Blue Variables, that is, massive evolved stars that feature major and irregular photometric variations due to heavy mass loss by a radiation-driven wind. \item R Coronae Borealis stars; carbon rich supergiants that emit obscuring material and as a consequence have drastic rapid dimming phases. \item Wolf-Rayet (WR) stars; the almost naked helium core left over from originally very high mass evolved stars, featuring strong emission lines of hydrogen, nitrogen, carbon, or oxygen.
-WR stars are undergoing very fast mass loss and can be significantly dust-attenuated. \item $\gamma$\,Cassiopeiae stars and stars with B spectral types exhibiting hydrogen emission lines, i.e. Be stars; emitting shell stars.
-During their `eruptive' phenomena, they become brighter. \item Flare stars; magnetically active stars that display flares.
-This category incudes many subtypes of magnetically active stars, such as UV Ceti-type, RS CVn-type, T Tauri stars, etc. \item UV Ceti stars; usually K-M dwarfs displaying flares. \item T Tauri stars (classical and weak-lined); young pre-main sequence stars, either accreting strongly (classical) or showing little sign of accretion (weak-lined).
-Such stars show variability due to either magnetic activity (e.g., rotational modulation, flares) or accretion (quasi-periodic, episodic, or stochastic variations), aside from pulsations that may also occur in some of them. \end{enumerate}
+The following types are considered. \begin{enumerate} \item S Doradus stars, also known as luminous blue variables, are massive evolved stars that feature major and irregular photometric variations that are due to heavy mass loss by a radiation-driven wind. \item R Coronae Borealis stars, which are carbon-rich supergiants that emit obscuring material and as a consequence have drastic rapid dimming phases. \item Wolf-Rayet (WR) stars, which are the almost naked helium core that is left over from originally very high mass evolved stars.
+They feature strong emission lines of hydrogen, nitrogen, carbon, or oxygen.
+WR stars undergo very fast mass loss and can be significantly dust-attenuated. \item $\gamma$\,Cassiopeiae stars and stars with B spectral types that exhibit hydrogen emission lines, that is, Be stars.
+These are emitting shell stars.
+During their `eruptive' phenomena, they become brighter. \item Flare stars, which are magnetically active stars that display flares.
+This category incudes many subtypes of magnetically active stars, such as UV Ceti-type, RS CVn-type, and T Tauri stars. \item UV Ceti stars, which usually are K-M dwarfs that show flares. \item T Tauri stars (classical and weak lined), which are young pre-main sequence stars that either accrete strongly (classical) or show little sign of accretion (weak lined).
+These stars show variability that is due either to magnetic activity (e.g. rotational modulation and flares) or accretion (quasi-periodic, episodic, or stochastic variations), in addition to pulsations that may also occur in some of them. \end{enumerate}

-About Fig.~\ref{fig:varTypeCMD_Erup} we comment on following properties: \begin{itemize} \item The absence of eruptive variables among hot main sequence (non supergiants) is noticeable.
-This region is populated by pulsating stars, such as $\gamma$ Doradus and $\delta$ Scuti stars, cf. Fig.\,\ref{fig:varTypeCMD_Puls}. \item Wolf Rayet stars, R Coronae Borealis stars, and S Doradus stars are among the most luminous stars in this diagram. \end{itemize}
+In Fig.\,\ref{fig:varTypeCMD_Erup}, we notice the absence of eruptive variables among hot main-sequence stars (non-supergiants).
+This region is populated by pulsating stars, such as $\gamma$ Doradus and $\delta$ Scuti stars, cf. Fig.\,\ref{fig:varTypeCMD_Puls}.
+Moreover, WR stars, R Coronae Borealis stars, and S Doradus stars are among the most luminous stars in this diagram.